Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

-Unlike learnability, which focuses on new users navigating the site for the first time, efficiency calculates how fast those already familiar with the interface can complete tasks.
+Unlike learnability, which focuses on new users navigating the site for the first time, efficiency calculates how fast those familiar with the interface can complete tasks.
 A quantitative representation of these numbers would be the number of clicks or keystrokes it takes to reach a goal.

-For instance, if your business deals with hotel bookings, you would want to make the process quick and convenient for your customers.
+For instance, if your business deals with hotel bookings, you want to make the process quick and convenient for your customers.
 This means no long surveys to fill; instead, you can employ a concise form with about three to four fields requiring basic personal information.

 Testing the website before creating a product may also help identify common errors on the user’s part.
 Entering the wrong email or mailing address, adding more items than intended to the cart, picking the incorrect date for a reservation — most people are guilty of making at least one of these mistakes.